zuhir/SimplePets/README.md

 4. Legendary
 5. Mythical

-Each rarity can be either be obtained randomly through purchasing a random pet or directly by clicking on the specific rarity.
+Each rarity can either be obtained randomly through purchasing a random pet or directly by clicking on the specific rarity.

 ## List of Available Pets